 The Department of Education will need current contact information to notify you about the resumption of payment.
 Update your contact information on your studentaid.gov account today!

-Enroll in or recertify your Income Driven Repayment (IDR) Plan
+3. Enroll in or Recertify Your Income Driven Repayment (IDR) Plan

 - If you are already enrolled in an IDR plan, your servicer will let you know if it is time for your annual recertification.
 If your income and/or family size has changed, your required monthly payment amount may increase or decrease.

-- Getting your loans in good standing and making payments now can get you on the path towards PSLF and other forgiveness programs.
+Getting your loans in good standing and making payments now can get you on the path towards Public Service Loan Forgiveness (PSLF) and other forgiveness programs.
 The Biden Administration has developed a life-changing program that will bring borrowers out of default and give them access to PSLF, called Fresh Start.
-Learn more about getting a Fresh Start here.

-- Payment will be due soon after you receive notice about the payment resumption.
+Payment will be due soon after you receive an invoice.
 To ensure you make your payments on time, open and read every message you receive from your servicer.